thierno953/Ansible/README.md

 ansible all -m shell -a "touch abc.txt" -b

-ansible -i /etc/hosts all -m shell -a "date" ansible -i /etc/hosts all -m shell -a "ls -la" ansible -i /etc/hosts all -m shell -a "pwd" ansible -i /etc/hosts all -m shell -a "touch /opt/file.txt" -b
+ansible -i /etc/hosts all -m shell -a "date" ansible -i /etc/hosts all -m shell -a "ls /" ansible -i /etc/hosts all -m shell -a "ls -la" ansible -i /etc/hosts all -m shell -a "pwd" ansible -i /etc/hosts all -m shell -a "touch /opt/file.txt" -b